medplum/medplum/packages/docs/docs/billing/insurance-eligibility-checks.md

 ## Use Cases

-Insurance eligibility checks cover a variety of use cases, but three of the most important are:
+Insurance eligibility checks cover a variety of use cases, but four of the most important are:

-1. Requests for prior authorization
+1. Requests for general coverage and benefit information
-2. Confirmation of benefits
+2. Confirmation that insurance covers a specific service type
-3. Coordination of care
+3. Coordinating coverage
+4. Requests for prior authorization

+### Requests for general coverage and benefit information

+Requests for general coverage and benefit information are not asking for any specific information.
+Instead they request the insurer to provide comprehensive details about what is covered and what benefits are included in a patient's insurance policy.

+### Confirmation that insurance covers a specific service type

+Insurance eligibility checks used to confirm that a given service type is covered are simply checking that the proposed service will be covered by the insurer.
+This is often for elective care and cases where the service does not require authorization from the insurer before being provided.

+### Coordinating coverage

+In many cases patients can have multiple insurances policies, so eligibility checks are used to coordinate coverage.
+For example, if multiple policies cover the requested care, it needs to be determined which plan will actually pay for it.
+Complexity increases with the number of coverages and products/services, so insurance eligibility checks are vital to make sure everything gets paid for.

 ### Requests for prior authorization

-Requests for prior authorization ensure that the patient is both covered and authorized to receive the requested care.
+Requests for prior authorization ensure that the patient is both covered and authorized to receive the requested care, for example a specific medication or procedure.
 This is used in cases where the insurer must ensure that the care is necessary before it is authorized.
 Often a patient must have a certain diagnosis or have attempted other care options prior to receiving authorization.

-### Confirmation of benefits

-Insurance eligibility checks used for a confirmation of benefits are similar to requests for prior authorization, but they are simply checking whether the benefits cover the requested care.
-This is often for elective care and the check is to ensure that the care will be covered but does not require authorization from the insurer.

-### Coordination of care

-In many cases patients can have multiple insurances policies, so eligibility checks are used to coordinate care.
-For example, if multiple policies cover the requested care, it needs to be determined which plan will actually pay for it.
-Complexity increases with the number of coverages and products/services, so insurance eligibility checks are vital to make sure everything gets paid for.

 ## Preparing an Eligibility Check